davatorium/rofi/.github/CONTRIBUTING.md

 # Creating a bug report

+Please write your bug reports in clear English.

 Before creating a bug report:

 * Update to the latest version.
 Check if problem still exists.